blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 	- viii.
 When Islaam and Emaan are used together, Eeman is in the heart and Islaam is apparent physical manifestation of the belief (49:14)
 	- ix.
 Ehsan is used in Qur’aan to mean Islaam and Eeman (5:93)
 	- x.
 If we don’t know we have to say "I don know"
 	- xi.
-Conditions that leads to the Day of judgement
+Conditions that leads to the Day of Judgement
 		- People will disrespect their mothers
 		- Barefoot naked people who become role model for the society
 - e.
 Takhreej
 	- i.
 Isnaad: He given related Isnaad (Comparative study)
 	- ii.
 Tarjeeh for Isnaad
 	- iii.
 Mentions some of Ilm Rijaal

 ## Appendix B: Sciences of Hadeeth as critical apparatus in preserving Hadeeth